DjangoGirls/tutorial/en/django_start_project/README.md

     (myvenv) ~/djangogirls$ python manage.py runserver

+If you are on Windows and this fails with `UnicodeDecodeError`, use this command instead:

+    (myvenv) ~/djangogirls$ python manage.py runserver 0:8000

 Now all you need to do is check that your website is running - open your browser (Firefox, Chrome, Safari, Internet Explorer or whatever you use) and enter the address:

     http://127.0.0.1:8000/